 Secret “Asian” man (with apologies to Tak Toyoshima)

 Matt Clark Above: Driving a silver Aston Martin.
 I’m citing the Official Secrets Act when I say I may or may not be on the tail of Auric Goldfinger.
 Oh dear, I’ve been outed.
 I’m a spy.
 Actually, Walter Matthau and I prefer ‘agent’.
-You can read between the lines in this New York […]
+You can read between the lines in this New […]

 Read More… from Secret “Asian” man (with apologies to Tak Toyoshima)